brindle5/design_hub/TESTING.md

 One of the main bugs was changes to the models not being successfully migrated into the database.
 I fixed this by deleting the migrations files within each app, deleting the db.sqlite3 database and resetting the elephantsql database.
 Once I had done this I ran ‘python manage.py makemigrations’ and ‘python manage.py migrate’ and the problem was resolved.

 ## Unfixed Bugs

+#### Edit Artwork Page not loading

+One unfixed bug is the Edit Artwork page not loading when the user clicks on the Edit button.

+#### Delete functionality not working

+The user is unable to delete a piece of artwork by clicking on the delete icon next to their artwork.